lucassaffi/Data-Science-Blog-Post/README.md

 - Matplotlib
 - Seaborn

-The inspiration for this project is from https://www.kaggle.com/airbnb/seattle/data, but since the data was from 2016, data from 2021 was downloaded from http://insideairbnb.com/get-the-data.html.
+The inspiration for this project is from Kaggle (https://www.kaggle.com/airbnb/seattle/data), but since the data was from 2016, data from 2021 was downloaded from http://insideairbnb.com/get-the-data.html.

 Other fonts: https://www.airbnb.com/d/howairbnbworks